+Even the lyrics might be considered psychedelic.
 And that bird that resided in the tree outside Myrth's living quarters had a chance to include its own rendition of psychedelic tweets at the ending.

 I'm still in my skin.

 The meaning of this one was kind of obscure.
-"Don't Pity The Man who has no compassion.
+"Don't Pity the Man" who has no compassion.
 I think that's what they are trying to say.